merklejerk/memory-linked-list/README.md

 ⚠️ This project hasn't been audited; use at your own risk! ⚠️

 ### Key Features
-The biggest difference between this from other solidity linked list implementations is that it does not use storage at all.
-By using memory pointers as the data stored in each node, any reference type (structs, arrays, etc) can be indexed by the linked list by defining a simple casting function (see [example](#example)).
+* The biggest difference between this from other solidity linked list implementations is that it does not use storage at all.
+* By using memory pointers as the data stored in each node, any reference type (structs, arrays, etc) can be indexed by the linked list by defining a simple casting function (see [example](#example)).
+* It's also quite space-efficient, with each new node only expanding memory by 16 bytes (half a word).

 ## Installation
 To use in your foundry project, install this repo as a dependency: